 Forward a reading list, created in a standard citation style format such as APA, to (email@example.com).
 Please submit reading lists in MS Word, if possible.

-Library staff will then review the list of resources available electronically within the UofT subscription services and hyperlink these resources to your course readings via the 'Library Resources' page, which appears both within Blackboard and the intranet.
-Linking rather than copying avoids the problem of saving all your articles in portable document format (PDF) and then having to upload them individually to Blackboard or the Intranet.
+Library staff will then review the list of resources available electronically within the UofT subscription services and hyperlink these resources to your course readings via the 'Library Resources' page, which appears in Instructure Canvas, known as 'Quercus'.
+Linking rather than copying avoids the problem of saving all your articles in portable document format (PDF) and then having to upload them individually to Quercus.
 It also conserves disk space, which could be used for other purposes.

 Copyright in Instructional Settings